fruizcasas/markdowneditor/NEW_PY_APP.md

 ---

+## When Something Fails / Cuando Algo Falla

+You don't need to understand the error.
+Just tell Claude what happened.
+No necesitas entender el error.
+Solo dile a Claude qué pasó.

+### The app doesn't open / La app no abre

+Tell Claude / Dile a Claude:

+> "I double-clicked AppName.bat and nothing happened"
+> "Hice doble click en AppName.bat y no pasó nada"

+Or if a black window flashes and closes / O si una ventana negra aparece y se cierra:

+> "A black window appeared for 1 second and closed"
+> "Apareció una ventana negra 1 segundo y se cerró"

+### Red or yellow text appears / Aparece texto rojo o amarillo

+Copy ALL the text from the black window and paste it to Claude.
+Copia TODO el texto de la ventana negra y pégalo a Claude:

+> "This error appeared:"
+> "Me salió este error:"
+> ```
+> [paste everything here / pega todo aquí]
+> ```

+**TIP**: Right-click on black window → "Select All" → Enter → Then paste
+**TRUCO**: Click derecho en ventana negra → "Seleccionar todo" → Enter → Luego pegar

+### It opens but doesn't do what I want / Abre pero no hace lo que quiero

+Describe WHAT it does vs WHAT you expected:
+Describe QUÉ hace vs QUÉ esperabas:

+> "When I click the button, it shows 'Done' but the file is empty"
+> "Cuando pulso el botón, dice 'Listo' pero el archivo está vacío"

+> "It processes the file but ignores the rows that have..."
+> "Procesa el archivo pero ignora las filas que tienen..."

+### It worked before, now it doesn't / Funcionaba antes, ahora no

+> "Yesterday it worked fine.
+Today I get this error: [paste]"
+> "Ayer funcionaba bien.
+Hoy me sale este error: [pegar]"

+> "It stopped working after I updated Windows / installed X"
+> "Dejó de funcionar después de actualizar Windows / instalar X"

+---

 ## Golden Rules / Reglas de Oro

 1. **config.py FIRST** - Defines everything others use / Define todo lo que usan los demás